 Yards

-If you’re unable to visit a neighborhood outside of traditional work hours, check out front and backyards of homes in the area as best you can (we’re not suggesting you trespass!)
-Houses with dog toys, well-maintained fences, and doggy doors are good signs.
+If you’re unable to visit a neighborhood outside of traditional work hours, check out front yards and backyards of homes in the area as best you can (we’re not suggesting you trespass!).
+If you see dog toys, well-maintained fences, and doggy doors, those are good signs.

-If your neighborhood is dog-friendly, you’ll see bowls filled with clean, fresh water outside shops and businesses.
-And don’t be surprised to see artisan dog cookies at cash registers.
+If your neighborhood is dog-friendly, you’ll see dog bowls filled with clean, fresh water outside shops and businesses.
+And don’t be surprised to see dog treats at cash registers.
 Additionally, parks will often have multi-tiered water fountains, with a separate spout just for pups that’s lower to the ground.

 Choosing a dog-friendly neighborhood doesn’t have to be stressful.
-Do a little research before your move, and relax knowing that even if your new home doesn’t feature all seven of the things listed above, your pup will be content as long as you’re there!
+Do a little research before your move, and relax.
+Even if your new home doesn’t feature all seven of the things listed above, your pup will be content as long as you’re there!